noanonoa/flappy-bird/README.md

       - [ ] if statement triggering at x-coordinate
  - [ ] bird's movement
     - [ ] gravity: bird's y-coordinate increases to fall
-    - [ ] flying: bird's y-coordinate decreases to fly on keydown
+    - [ ] flying: bird's y-coordinate decreases to fly on 'click'
         - [ ] eventListener 'click'
         - [ ] bonus: flying sound
         - [ ] animation object / array of images to flip through
     - [ ] bonus: rotate bird upward each time it flies (smells like a challenge)
- - [ ] a drawing function to animate game
+ - [X] a drawing function to animate game
-   - [ ] place images and loop
+   - [X] place images and loop
     - [ ] pipes' x-coordinates decrease to scroll left
         - [ ] increment score by 1 upon passing pipe
         - [ ] bonus: sound on passing pipe
     - [ ] pipes' y-coordinates are generated randomly
-    - [ ] bonus: draw background
+    - [X] bonus: draw background
     - [X] draw bird
  - [ ] Game Over
     - [ ] collision with pipes